The Gatekeeping Expert's Dilemma: Precise Communication and the Gatekeeper's Dilemma

 When $X\,$ follows a uniform distribution, a particularly simple solution is available: the auditor does not communicate at all.

 \begin{proposition} Suppose that $X\sim \mathcal{U}[\Xl,\Xh]$.
-With precise communication, the auditor is indifferent between any of $\{\nd\mid |\nd| \ge 2\pi^R\}$.
+With precise communication, the auditor is indifferent between any of $\,\{\nd\mid |\nd| \ge 2\pi^R\}$.
 In particular, the no-communication equilibrium is auditor-optimal: $\nd^*=[\Xl,\Xh]$. \end{proposition}

 To understand this result, consider the introductory example where $X\sim \mathcal{U}[1,9]$.
-If $\nd = [1,9]$, the manager reports $r_0 = 8$.
-The auditor would like to communicate information when $X \le 7$, which leads her to reject $r_0$.
-She can do this by staying silent on some $\nd \subset [1,7]$.
+The auditor can induce a favorable report only on the silence set.
+Under no communication ($\nd = [1,9]$), the manager reports $r_0 = 8$.
+The auditor receives unacceptable reports for $X\le 7$.
+By changing the silence set to $\nd'=[1,7]$, the auditor induces favorable reports for some $X\in[1,7]$.
 To implement this strategy, however, she must precisely communicate values of $X$ in $[7,9]$.
-By staying silent on $[1,7]$, she effectively shifts the range in which she accepts reports from $[7,9]$ to some subset of $[1,7]$. \zcref{prop:uniform-precise-ND} shows that, under the equilibrium constraint \eqref{eq:equilibrium-constraint}, this kind of strategy is not valuable.
+By staying silent on $[1,7]$, she effectively shifts the range in which she receives favorable reports from $[7,9]$ to some subset of $[1,7]$.
+Since $X$ has a constant density, the expected payoff from favorable reports remains unchanged.

-For general log-concave distributions, the density of $X$ is not constant.
-Then it can be valuable to shift the interval over which the auditor receives a favorable report.
+For general log-concave distributions for which the density is not constant, it can be valuable to shift the interval over which the auditor receives a favorable report.
 The auditor's optimal silence set becomes a proper subset of the support of $X$.